Japanese Brazilians: New life in Brazil

 The vast majority of Japanese immigrants intended to work a few years in Brazil, make some money, and go home.
 However, "getting rich quick" was a dream that was almost impossible to achieve.
 This was exacerbated by the fact that it was obligatory for Japanese immigrants to Brazil prior to the Second World War to emigrate in familial units.
 Because multiple persons necessitated monetary support in these familial units, Japanese immigrants found it nearly impossible to return home to Japan even years after emigrating to Brazil.
 The immigrants were paid a very low salary and worked long hours of exhausting work.
 Also, everything that the immigrants consumed had to be purchased from the landowner (see truck system).
 Soon, their debts became very significant.
+Contrary to the plan, only 10% of the nearly 190,000 Japanese who immigrated to Brazil before the Second World War returned to Japan.